 Most Instant Pot models are on sale for Cyber Monday: Here are the best deals you can shop now

-Black Friday may be over, but you still have time to save big on one of the hottest kitchen appliances out there, the Instant Pot.
+Black Friday may be over, but thanks to Cyber Monday sales, you still have time to save big on one of the hottest kitchen appliances out there, the Instant Pot.

 The Instant Pot is a wish-list mainstay, especially at Christmas and the winter holidays.
 If you haven't bought one, but Black Friday deals and Cyber Monday deals have you intrigued, then you've come to the right place.
 Like the multi-tasking kitchen appliance, this is a multi-tasking guide, outlining Instant Pot models, and highlighting the best Instant Pot sales right now at Amazon's Cyber Monday sale, Walmart's Cyber Monday Sale and more.